 Property Partner allows people with as little as £50 o invest in the property market.
 The houses are bought outright using funds collected form ‘the crowd’ (investors).
 Each investor is then considered an owner of the property and gets a share in any rents received by the house being let and any capital gains received when the property is sold.
 Investors are also able to sell their stake in properties at any time.

-Think about it this way, just like how you can buy ‘parts’ of a business on the stock market, Property Partner allows you to buy parts of a property.
+Think about it this way, just like how you can buy ‘parts’ of a business on the stock market, Property Partner allows you to buy parts of a property, in a similar way to how note investors buy and sell notes in order to achieve higher monthly cash flow and avoid the risks associated with the stock market.

 How It works: